 - These birds like to perch on branches and watch over everything with bright, large eyes.

-One can observe bluebirds either along the bluebird trails with nesting boxes or in areas that both have open grasslands and trees with cavities.
+One can observe bluebirds either along the bluebird trails with nesting boxes or in areas with open grasslands and trees with cavities.

 Interesting facts about eastern bluebirds: